-Marrakech is one of my all time favourite destinations that always seems to draw me back.
+Marrakech is one of my all time favourite destinations that always seems to draw me back, but recently I’ve been thinking of it from a mini moon destination perspective.
 The accommodation in the famous red city varies from basic to another level of high end.
 You can see an example of my experience of the latter here.
 But perhaps what I love the most is the almost guaranteed heat, sunshine and 4 hour plane journey.
 I recently enjoyed my first stay with the Mandarin Oriental hotel chain, in Miami and was completely blown away by the service, design and attention to detail, which is partly why it’s Marrakech sibling is the top of my list for a mini moon destination.
 Mandarin Oriental Marrakech is another example of a stylish hideaway which also boasts private villa accommodations, all complete with their own pools.
 Despite being situated within close proximity to the medina (just a short drive away) the hotel is set within fifty acres of olive groves, palms and lush gardens, offering the best of the vibrant city life combined with total privacy and relaxation.

 SCAREBO CAMP, MOROCCO